-Drafting legislation that allows First Nations to adopt their own distinct accessibility law is an approach like Bill C-92: An Act respecting First Nations, Inuit and Métis children, youth and families.
-Bill C-92 sets minimum standards that First Nations must meet ('the best interests of the child'), but so long as the criteria is met, it allows First Nations to develop their own law that governs child welfare practices.
+Option #2: Draft legislation that allows First Nations to adopt their own Distinct their own law that governs child welfare practices.
 Thus, a Distinct First Nations Accessibility Law could follow this model if this option is selected.
 First Nations could work together to develop minimum standards that First Nations can meet, and then allow First Nations to determine for themselves what this law looks like.
 If this option is chosen, we recommend the AFN draft a model code for First Nations to consider adopting.
 If First Nations do not adopt their own legislation, they will continue to be subject to the ACA.